-A pro-forma Invoice is not a legal Invoice claiming payment.
-A pro-forma Invoice is an e-Document serving as a preliminary Invoice, containing on the whole the same information as the final Invoice, but not actually claiming payment.
-Pro-forma invoices are typically used in a cross-border shipment for customs purposes.
+A proforma debit note is not a legal invoice claiming payment.
+A proforma debit note is an e-Document serving as a preliminary invoice, containing on the whole the same information as the final invoice, but not actually claiming payment.
+Proforma debit notes are typically used in a cross-border shipment for customs purposes.
 Can travel with the product or be sent to a broker.